kdheepak/blog/content/37-advent-of-code-2020.md

 ## [Day 15](https://adventofcode.com/2020/day/15)

-This puzzle seemed to mainly focus on choosing the right data structure for the `history`.
+This puzzle seemed to mainly focus on choosing the right data structure for the `history` of the memory game.
 Here's a solution by [Sukera](https://github.com/Seelengrab/):

 ```julia